If the latest research from the Institute of Leadership and Management (ILM) is to be believed, we are a nation of workaholics.

 On the flip side, organisations do also need to make sure that heavy workloads are not making it impossible for people to take holiday because they are under so much pressure – or because they or their manager are not managing time effectively.

-Technology can do much to support managers in the task of making sure people get the opportunity to take the holiday they need at a time that works for both them and the business.
+Technology like an absence management software can do much to support managers in the task of making sure people get the opportunity to take the holiday they need at a time that works for both them and the business.

 HR systems can help track both absence and performance, so that managers can identify potential issues.
 They can see, for example, if there is a link between people who are regularly not using up their holiday – and those who are performing poorly or taking a lot of time off sick.